My rating: 3 of 5 stars

 The issues we see throughout the streets of many American cities and throughout most companies and the control of art involves this very ‘distribution of power’.
 And the American people are getting fed up with a tipped scale that is constantly in favor of the ones with their finger immorally balancing the odds against the actual majority, the low culture represented in dark matter.

 “Look again at the art world and the dark matter it occludes,” writes Gregory.
 “Few would deny that the lines separating ‘dark’ and ‘light’ creativity, amateur and professional, high from low have become arbitrary today, even from the standpoint of qualities such as talent, vision, and other similarly mystifying attributes typically assigned to high culture.
 What can be said of creative dark matter in general, therefore, is that either by choice or circumstance it displays a degree of autonomy from critical and economic structures of the art world by moving instead in-between its meshes” (p 4).

-And that is exactly the kind of ‘pure and sacred’ autonomy that serves the genuineness of the Book Review Site CGFewston.me and will, God willingly, for decades to come.
-Here at this Site a reader who wants to know more about a book can do so without the political-and-media-trappings that often go into paid-by-the-publisher critical reviews.
+That’s exactly the kind of ‘pure and sacred’ autonomy that serves the genuineness of the Book Review Site CGFEWSTON.me and will, God willingly, for decades to come.
+Here at this Site a reader who wants to know more about a book can do so without the political-and-media-trappings that often go into paid-by-the-publisher critical reviews, which are often biased and one-sided.
 There’s no hype here.
 There’s only one humble man’s opinion and tastes molded to the likes of Tolstoy and his preferences for Art found in Tolstoy’s book: What is Art?

 If high culture, as Tolstoy considered it, continued to be in control of Art and its future development, then society would ultimately suffer.
 And perhaps America in its poor modernistic attempts to produce “popular” Literature and Art has already begun to feel the weight of its own chimera—as in: the artistic sovereignty the upper-classes secretly claim to defend.